 The goal of this project is such a comprehensive study, which will emphasize how the individual motifs we know from Mesopotamian royal inscriptions shape the rhetoric and message of large prophetic units in Isaiah 40-66, and particularly in 40-48.
 In my study of Isaiah 1-39 (Aster 2017), I argued that the elements bearing Assyrian influence are not simple discrete motifs, but larger literary units.
 As I detail below, in discussing preliminary results, I have identified literary units in Isaiah 40-66 which deploy motifs we know from Mesopotamian royal inscriptions to construct rhetorical arguments.
 These arguments on the one hand undermine Mesopotamian royal ideology; as the brief discussion above of Isa.
 45:1 shows, the goal is to undermine Mesopotamian kings’ assertions of the power of their deities to legitimate their rule.
-But the aruments are far more subtle than a simple attack on idolatry: they include an alternate legitimation of Cyrus’ rule (as is clear in 45:1).
+But the arguments are far more subtle than a simple attack on idolatry: they include an alternate legitimation of Cyrus’ rule (as is clear in 45:1).
 Perhaps more importantly, they also include formulating the relationship between God and the Judahite exiles in light of the god-king relationship portrayed in Mesopotamian royal inscriptions.
 That relationship is extended and expanded, as Isa.
 40-66 continue, into a relationship between God and the returned exiles who settle in Yehud.

 Survey of Research

 Early critical study of Isaiah ignored the potential contributions offered by the Mesopotamian texts discovered during the course of the nineteenth century.
 Thus, while Duhm (1892) and Marti (1900) evince interest in historical issues, they did not correlate the stages of literary composition of Isaiah that they postulated to political or historical events known to us from the cuneiform material.
-Nor were such comparisons engaged by earlier proponents of Trito-Isaiah such as Kuenen (1892) and Elliger (1928), or later ones such as Hanson (1988), Emmmerson (1992), Rofe (1988, 2004,) Becker (1997 and 2003), Goldingay and Payne (2006), Berges (2012) and Stromberg (2011), whose view that Trito-Isaiah is a separate compositional unit is dominant in Biblical studies.
+Nor were such comparisons engaged by earlier proponents of Trito-Isaiah such as Kuenen (1892) and Elliger (1928), or later ones such as Hanson (1988), Emmmerson (1992), Rofe (1988, 2004) Becker (1997 and 2003), Goldingay and Payne (2006), Berges (2012) and Stromberg (2011), whose view that Trito-Isaiah is a separate compositional unit is dominant in Biblical studies.

 Among those who question whether Trito-Isaiah should be considered a separate compositional unit, we should note the views of Liebreich (1955-56; 1956-57) Rendtorff (1984) Seitz (1988), and Sommer (1988).

 Questions of compositional units require attention to literary analysis, and to considering how the individual units contribute to the greater whole.
 Many important contributions to the literary study of Isaiah 40-66 have been made in recent periods, and only a few of the most salient can be surveyed here.
 Haran (1963) engaged the terms “rishonot” and “hadashot” in this corpus, and demonstrated how Isaiah 40-48 should be considered as a unit, thus calling into question whether we ought to view Trito-Isaiah as a discrete literary composition.
 Anthonioz (2011) exposed many of the important theological polemics throughout Isaiah 40-66, but particularly in 40-48.
 Clifford (1984) convincingly demonstrated the rhetorical coherence of many of the long prophecies in Isaiah 40-66, a point to which I return below.
 Sommer (1988) demonstrated how Isaiah 40-66 deliberately uses earlier prophetic material in order to add authority to the relatively late prophecies contained in this corpus.
-These comparisons to earlier prophetic material also has the effect of demonstrating the compositional unity of many long units, since the subtle references in the later passage to a single earlier passage show that the later passage was composed as a single unit.
+These comparisons to earlier prophetic material also has have the effect of demonstrating the compositional unity of many long units, since the subtle references in the later passage to a single earlier passage show that the later passage was composed as a single unit.